best-kerosene-heaters-reviews-amazon-top-10

 READ MORE REVIEWS AT AMAZON

 EDITOR’S NOTE: The Pro-Temp Torpedo 45,000 BTU Kerosene Heater is another high heat output, high build quality kerosene heater for warming up those larger spaces.
 We liked all of the different features, especially the safety features and the fuel and air pressure gauges.
-It is a pretty noisy heater though.
+It is a pretty noisy heater, though.

 3. Stanley ST-80T-KFA Kerosene Forced Air Heater Review

-Here we have another high heat output kerosene heater that can heat areas of around 2,000 square feet (we couldn’t confirm that in our tests but it certainly provided heat for a very large area).
+Here we have another high-heat-output kerosene heater that can heat areas of around 2,000 square feet (we couldn’t confirm that in our tests, but it certainly provided heat for a very large area).
 With 80,000 BTU output, you get a lot of heat power for your money.
 You can use this at home, in a garage, or at a construction site.

 stanley-st-80t-kfa-kerosene-forced-air-heater-review